HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-3/What-is-the-shape-of-a-hanging-chain.md

 ## Extension problem

 We made an assumption for our model: the chain is thin, inextensible with uniform density.
 What if the chain is extensible?
 Or nonuniform?
-How will these conditions change our result?
+How will these conditions change the result?